 These include time-management, collaboration, communication, problem solving, meeting deadlines and juggling numerous diverse tasks, all whilst continuing to partake in creative, active and service orientated activities in the Bradfield community as a whole.

 We have seen pupils push on from their GCSE years to become dedicated, animated individuals who are involved in a variety of different fields within the College, whilst managing to hand in their prep on time and chip away at the various pieces of coursework that the programme demands.

 Universities worldwide have now developed a far better understanding of the type of individual that they are getting when they make an offer to an IBDP pupil.
 The offers that our pupils receive are a positive reflection of how the IB Diploma is perceived by Admissions Officers and enhances its appeal yet further.

 The IB Diploma fits in beautifully with what is on offer for pupils as they progress through the years at Bradfield.

 For those unfamiliar with the IBDP grading system, pupils can achieve a grade of between one and seven for each of their six subject groups.
 The core includes the Theory of Knowledge and Extended Essay components which are individually assessed but can contribute a further three points, making a highest possible score of 45 (equivalent to five A* at A Level).
 Pupils must also participate in a Creativity, Action and Service (CAS) component to complete the course.

-In a recent survey, university Admissions Officers were asked how well both A Level and IBDP pupils develop certain qualities and for the IBDP, up in the 90th percentile were such qualities as; nurturing an open mind, encouraging a global outlook, developing self-management skills and encouraging independent inquiry.
+In a survey, university Admissions Officers were asked how well both A Level and IBDP pupils develop certain qualities and for the IBDP, up in the 90th percentile were such qualities as; nurturing an open mind, encouraging a global outlook, developing self-management skills and encouraging independent inquiry.
 All of these attributes are invaluable to further study and living a fulfilling life as a well-balanced person.

 Some pupils elect for the rigours of the IBDP because certain subjects are on offer that are not available at A Level.